-Each of the four groundwater springs will be monitored on a quarterly basis commencing in 2018.
-The monitoring will comprise a photographic and descriptive record.
-The timing of the inspections will correspond to the monitoring of the groundwater bores and riparian vegetation corridor.
+Monitoring of the four groundwater springs commenced on a quarterly basis in 2018.
+The monitoring comprises a photographic and descriptive record.
+The timing of the inspections corresponds to the monitoring of the groundwater bores and riparian vegetation corridor.
 Based on groundwater modelling the first five years of monitoring will represent baseline data prior to potential impacts of the quarry occurring.
-The data will be presented in the Annual Review.
+The data is presented in the Annual Review.